 To fuel these runs, you should aim to consume a meal containing 1.5g/kg body mass of slowly digestible carbohydrates around 2.5-3 hours in advance.
 You should also consume ~20g of protein as part of the pre-training meal.
 Given the reduced intensity and duration of these runs (~1h), there is no additional need for carbohydrate consumption during the run.
-You should focus on consuming 500-600ml of water per hour and you can include electrolytes to support hydration.
+You should focus on consuming 500-600ml of water per hour.
 Post-run, it is important that you start consuming a mix of carbohydrate and protein early to re-store your energy stores (glycogen) and repair your muscle.